Introduction

 • N - No

-• 0 - Property Damage Only (PDO) (PDO crashes not included on TIMS)
+• 0 - No injury, also known as "property damage only" or PDO (PDO crashes not included on TIMS)

-Killed victims NUMBER_KILLED counts victims in the crash with degree of injury of 1 0 to N for each crash
+Killed victims NUMBER_KILLED Number of killed victims 0 to N for each crash

-Injured victims NUMBER_INJURED counts victims in the crash with degree of injury of 2, 3, or 4 0 to N for each crash
+Injured victims NUMBER_INJURED Number of injured victims 0 to N for each crash

-Party Count PARTY_COUNT counts total parties in the crash 1 to N for each crash
+Party Count PARTY_COUNT Number of parties involved in the crash.
+Note: a vehicle counts as one party regardless of the number of occupants.
+1 to N for each crash

 • A - (Vehicle) Code Violation